 This booklet introduces children to the EU's 24 official languages.
 Each language is presented on its own page, with colourful illustrations and a few basic and useful phrases such as “thank you” and “I don’t understand”.
 The print version contains an additional short dialogue and is accompanied by a Teachers' Guide.

 Six regions within the European Union are featured in this comic book: Finland, Ireland, northern Poland, Portugal, southern Italy and one overseas territory, French Guiana.
-With each region telling a different story, in a different setting, and illustrated by a different artist, these stories are all surprisingly connected – not only by the fact that they are all based on real projects.
 Facts and figures about regional policy and its various aspects complement the fictional part of the book.

 The digital version of 'Partners' offers a fun and informative new experience by combining narrative and interactive elements with quizzes and games.
 The website contains additional information and links for teachers.